-Brian is an attorney with over twenty-five years of experience working for nonprofits, start-ups, and publicly-traded companies.
+Brian is an attorney with comprehensive experience working for nonprofits, start-ups, and publicly-traded companies.
 As a principal of Cutting Edge Counsel, Brian’s work is now focused on direct public offerings, entity structuring, and community capital strategies that help build a more equitable economy.
 Brian previously served as General Counsel for RSF Social Finance and Clean Power Finance; and before that as Corporate Counsel for Sybase and Catellus Development Corporation.
 He earned his J.D. from the University of the Pacific McGeorge School of Law and started his legal career with the North Bay law firm of Gaw Van Male.
 Brian is a member of the California Bar and serves on the boards of the National Coalition for Community Capital, Neto Community Network, and his local HOA.

 Kim specializes in developing community capital raising strategies for impact funds, social enterprises, cooperatives and nonprofits.
 She works primarily on investment offerings that can be publicly offered and that are open broadly to her client’s community members and supporters.
 Kim has assisted a wide range of enterprises in successfully raising capital including offerings from professional sports teams, worker- and consumer-owned businesses, farms and food producers, impact investment funds and nonprofit loan funds, among others.
 Kim has served on the advisory boards of a variety of enterprises including a renewable energy financing company, a local business development coalition and a socially responsible ecommerce marketplace.
 She has served on various nonprofit boards including as chair of AIDS Legal Referral Panel of San Francisco and as a member of the Oakland Chamber of Commerce.
 She earned her Juris Doctorate from Hastings College of Law, where she was editor-in-chief of the Women’s Law Journal.
 Kim lives, works and plays in Oakland, and is committed to helping her community be vibrant, socially responsible, and inclusive.